z4l1nux/AISVSwise/1.0/en/Categories.md

 # OWASP Artificial Intelligence Security Verification Standard (AISVS)
 ### This Category list is intended to help the AISVS team plan the structure of the document.
 It will be deleted before the standard is released.

+### Next steps for reviewers

+1. **Overlap** – Where can we consolidate?
+2. **Scope accuracy** – Does each category cover the right threat surfaces?
+3. **Clarity & granularity** – Are the descriptions and bullets detailed enough to drive concrete requirements?
+4. **Documentation and GRC** - Are there any documentation, process or GRC subjects than can be moved to [https://github.com/OWASP/AISVS/blob/main/1.0/en/0x91-Appendix-C_Governance_and_Documentation.md](https://github.com/OWASP/AISVS/blob/main/1.0/en/0x91-Appendix-C_Governance_and_Documentation.md)

 ---

 ## 1. Training Data Governance & Bias Management